seriyps/gettexter/README.md

 If `LocaleDir` is relative, absolute path will be calculated, unlike original `gettext` does (relative to cwd), but relative to `code:lib_dir(Domain)`.

+This function don't reload already loaded locales for `Domain`, so, should be called before `setlocale` or `ensure_loaded` calls.

 This function usualy called only once at application initialization/configuration phase.

 ```erlang